Accepts Healthy Volunteers

 |Study Website:||View Trial Website|

-This is a prospective Phase 2, single-center, multi-allergen OIT study in participants with proven allergies to up to 3 different foods in which one must be peanut.
-The total population will be 160 participants, ages 6 to 21 years that present with a history of multiple food allergies of up to 3 different foods including peanut, food-allergen (FA)-specific IgE levels, and positive skin prick test (SPT).
-An additional 20 matched multi-food allergic participants and 20 non-allergic controls that will not undergo OIT, will be followed to help interpret immune mechanisms of OIT.
-Enrolled participants must react positively during DBPCFCs at or before the 100 mg (144 mg cumulative) dosing level of FA proteins of up to 3 allergens in which one must be a peanut.
-There will be four study cohorts: Cohort A (40 participants) will be treated with omalizumab for 8 weeks, followed by an additional 16 weeks of treatment with omalizumab.
-Cohort B (40 participants) will be treated with omalizumab for 8 weeks, followed by 16 weeks of treatment with dupilumab.
-Cohort C (40 participants) will be treated with dupilumab for 8 weeks, followed by an additional 16 weeks of treatment with dupilumab.
-Cohort D (40 participants) will be treated with placebo for 24 weeks.
+This is a prospective Phase 2, single-center, multi-allergen OIT study in participants with proven allergies to 2 or 3 different foods in which one must be peanut.
+The total population will be 110 participants, ages 6 to 25 years that present with a history of multiple food allergies of 2 or 3 different foods including peanut, food-allergen (FA)-specific IgE levels, and positive skin prick test (SPT).
+Enrolled participants must react positively during DBPCFCs at or before the 300 mg (444 mg cumulative) dosing level of FA proteins of 2 or 3 allergens in which one must be a peanut.
+There will be three study cohorts, all will be double blinded: Cohort A (50 participants) will be treated with omalizumab for 8 weeks followed by 24 weeks of treatment with placebo.
+Cohort B (50 participants) will be treated with omalizumab for 8 weeks, followed by 24 weeks of treatment with dupilumab.
+Cohort C (10 participants) will be treated with placebo for 8 weeks followed by 24 weeks treatment with dupilumab.
+All cohorts will receive multifood allergen oral immunotherapy.